urbit/tlon.io/content/dev/dev-guide.md

 #### What is a "fake" ship?

  - For local development we'll create a 'fake' ship, this is a local ship that is not connected to the Urbit network.
-This means we don't need a real ID (eg comet, planet) and can delete and recreate the ship whenever we want to reset things.
+This means we don't need a Urbit ID (e.g. comet, planet) and can delete or recreate the ship whenever we want to reset things.

 #### What is a "pill"?

  - A pill file contains a sequence of events that initializes an urbit ship (its boot sequence).
 If no pill is specified, the livenet pill is downloaded instead.
  - Since OS updates propagate through the network, it's possible the default pill file could be slightly out of date.
- - We can manually get the most up to date pill file for local development by cloning down and using the up to date version in the urbit source code repo when starting our fake ship.
+ - We can manually get the most up-to-date pill file for local development by cloning down and using the up-to-date version in the urbit source code repo when starting our fake ship.
-   - For fake development ships not talking to the regular network this works well.
+   - For fake development ships not talking to the regular network, this works well.
    - We don't do this for 'real' ships on the actual network because if you're using a pill that's newer than what your sponsor has (the ship that you get updates from) your sponsor will think you're on an older version.
    - When this happens your sponsor will attempt to upgrade you, but will actually be downgrading you to their verison.
    - There are compiled and uncompiled pills.
 They are differentiated by a naming convention that adds `-brass` to the compiled pill name.
 For example, `multi.pill` is the name of a compiled pill and the name of its uncompiled version is `multi-brass.pill`.
 For the purposes of this guide we'll use compiled pills because they boot faster.
 An uncompiled pill lets you audit the source code if you need to.
- - In summary, if you're using a fake ship -> get the latest pill, if you're starting a real ship don't worry about pills.
+ - In summary, if you're using a fake ship -> get the latest pill.
+If you're starting a real ship don't worry about pills.

 #### Creating a fake ship